 With practice, the wording and stressing will flow naturally.

 No pressure is needed!
-Time to plant your feet in the ground, find roots, connect with the partners and feed the body with oxygen.
+Time to plant your feet in the ground, find roots, connect with your partners and feed the body with oxygen.
 We all need it to survive every day and so do the actors.
-A tensed character doesn’t mean a tensed actor, on the contrary, that’s the magic of it.
-Because the words are truly powerful and the body is secondary, it is necessary to have the perfect stillness, ultra-precision of your body center.
-The voice placed right, the breathing set, it’s time to shine with full ease.
+A tensed character doesn’t mean a tensed actor.
+On the contrary, that’s the magic of it.
+Because the words are compelling and the body is secondary, it is necessary to have the perfect stillness and ultra-precision of your body center.
+The voice placed right, the breathing set, it’s time to shine with complete ease.

 Deliver the Story

-Now is the time everyone has been waiting for, the beauty of the text can be shared transporting the spectators into the poetic journey of Shakespeare’s mind.
-All the points above all cooked together in the same pot make a polish performer for a flawless time on the stage.
-Loud and free, the phrases can be theatrically whispered, shouted, laughed out, confessed with the goal of the specific message of the plot delivered to the eager listeners.
+Now is the time everyone has been waiting for.
+The beauty of the text can be shared, transporting the spectators into the poetic journey of Shakespeare’s mind.
+All the points above, all cooked together in the same pot, make a polished performer for a flawless time on the stage.
+Loud and free, the phrases can be theatrically whispered, shouted, laughed out, or confessed with the goal of the specific message of the plot delivered to the eager listeners.